 The dedicated Christian, young or old, will pray to Christ to break any chains that may bind him or her to the vast trunk lines of moral sewage that spew forth from various sources every moment of every day and night.

-I said previously that verses one through three of Isaiah, Chapter Sixty-one tell of the role of Christ, Head and Body, in building up the Body of Christ.
-Verses four through the end of Chapter Sixty-one of Isaiah described the work of the Head and Body of Christ, once each member has been made an oak of righteousness.
+I said previously that verses one through three of Isaiah chapter 61 tell of the role of Christ, Head and Body, in building up the Body of Christ.
+Verses four through the end of chapter 61 of Isaiah describe the work of the Head and Body of Christ, once each member has been made an oak of righteousness.

-It appears the Christian people of today for the most part are nowhere near ready to be raised from the dead and ascend to meet their Head in the air, and then descend with Him that they may do the work described in Isaiah.
+It appears that most Christian people of today are nowhere near ready to be raised from the dead and ascend to meet their Head in the air, and then descend with Him that they may do the work described in Isaiah.